White Skin (film)

 White Skin (La Peau blanche) is a 2004 Canadian horror film directed by Daniel Roby and starring Marc Paquet and Marianne Farley.
 It was released on video in the United States under the title Cannibal.
 The film won the award for Best Canadian First Feature Film at the 2004 Toronto International Film Festival, and the Claude Jutra Award for best feature film by a first-time director at the 25th Genie Awards.

 Premise

-Two men discover that one's girlfriend is a vampiric creature that needs to feed on human flesh.
+Two men discover that one's girlfriend is a succubus that needs to feed on human flesh.